-The Aim of the Academic Guidelines & Instructions Handbook is to provide information about modalities of various important training activities which are the integral part of the course curriculum.
+The Aim of the Academic Guidelines & Instructions Handbook is to provide information about modalities of various important training activities, which are an integral part of the course curriculum.

-In addition, some administrative aspects are also included for the information of the trainee officers.
+Additionally, some administrative aspects are included for the information of the trainee officers.